Electrical and Electronic Engineering

 For my Master’s thesis, I worked on a project in Germany, in a research institution.
 It was exactly what I was looking for: combining the possibility to work in the renewable energy field and learning a third language.
 I developed the electronic control of portable structures designed to orientate solar panels to follow the direction of the sun, and therefore increasing the productivity (in more technical terms, I worked on a new type of inverter-driver for an innovative solar-tracker system).

-As soon as I created a Linkedin account, companies started to contact me.
+As soon as I created a LinkedIn account, companies started to contact me.
 Germany has a lot of interesting opportunities in energy and industry to offer.
-My first job was in Berlin with a small company where I could take responsibilities and initiatives from the beginning, even if my German was not so good!
+My first job was in Berlin with a small company where I could take responsibilities and initiatives from the beginning, even though my German was not very good!
 We developed a lab to test an energy storage system for energy produced by a residential solar plant.
-We were able to simulate the power of the production and consummation of four houses!
+We were able to simulate the power of the production and consummation of four houses.
 Unfortunately, the solar field has become less important these last years, and I decided to orientate my career to another field I was really interested in: the railway industry.

 Today, I work as a field engineer for Bombardier Transportation.
 We build the next generation trains that are going to replace the current Swiss Inter-regios and Inter-City ones.
-I have numerous tasks: I test software for embedded systems produced by our suppliers – air conditioning systems, converter, door control, brakes – and I implement our tests methods: I make sure the systems work.
-I’ll also be involved in the launching of new trains and of the after-sale service.
+I have numerous tasks: I test software for embedded systems produced by our suppliers – air conditioning systems, converter, door control, brakes – and I implement our tests methods, making sure the systems work.
+I will also be involved in the launching of new trains and of the after-sale service.

-I’m very proud to be part of such an industrial adventure.
+I am very proud to be part of such an industrial adventure.
 I like being on the field, solving technical problems, and working together with experimented engineers and technicians with different backgrounds.
-Every day is a new challenge, something that not only gives me a lot of motivation, but also makes me want learn more and share my knowledge.
+Every day is a new challenge, something that not only gives me a lot of motivation, but also makes me want to learn more and share my knowledge.